natenka/pyneng-book-en/docs/source/exercises/21_exercises.rst

 * what function will return

-There’s no test for this task.
+There's no test for this task.